Metrizable uniform spaces

-\begin{definition}[Extremal mono-sources and epi-sinks] The uniqueness part of Proposition \ref{factorization} implies the following.
-A family $f$ of $\bar\U$-morphisms $f_\lambda\:X\to Y_\lambda$ is an {\it extremal} mono-source in $\bar\U$ iff it is point-separating, and $X$ has the initial uniformity with respect to $f$.
-The extremality means that once $f$ factors in $\bar\U$ through a $\bar\U$-epimorphism (i.e.\ a uniformly continuous surjection) $g\:X\to Z$, this $g$ must be a uniform homeomorphism.
-Dually, a family $f$ of $\bar\U$-morphisms $f_\lambda\:Y_\lambda\to X$ is an {\it extremal} epi-sink in $\bar\U$ iff it is jointly surjective, and $X$ has the final uniformity with respect to $f$.
-Here the extremality means that once $f$ factors in $\bar\U$ through a $\bar\U$-monomorphism (i.e.\ an uniformly continuous injection) $p\:R\to Q$, this $p$ must be a uniform homeomorphism. \end{definition}
+The uniqueness part of Proposition \ref{factorization} implies the following.
+A family $F$ of $\bar\U$-morphisms $f_\lambda\:X\to Y_\lambda$ is an {\it extremal} mono-source in $\bar\U$ if and only if it is point-separating and the uniformity of $X$ is initial with respect to $F$.
+The extremality means that once $F$ factors in $\bar\U$ through a $\bar\U$-epimorphism (i.e.\ a uniformly continuous surjection) $g\:X\to Z$, this $g$ must be a uniform homeomorphism.
+Dually, a family $F$ of $\bar\U$-morphisms $f_\lambda\:Y_\lambda\to X$ is an {\it extremal} epi-sink in $\bar\U$ if and only if it is jointly surjective and the uniformity of $X$ is final with respect to $F$.
+Here the extremality means that once $F$ factors in $\bar\U$ through a $\bar\U$-monomorphism (i.e.\ an uniformly continuous injection) $p\:R\to Q$, this $p$ must be a uniform homeomorphism.

 Combining the above with \cite[10.26(2)]{AHS} and its dual, we obtain